kubrickfr/avsc-wiki/API.md

 + `attrs` {Object} Decoded type attributes.
 + `opts` {Object} Parsing options.

+##### `type.getAliases()`

+Optional type aliases.
+These are used when adapting a schema from another type.
+Unlike the array returned by `getFields`, you can add, edit, and remove aliases from this list.

 ##### `type.getFields()`

 Returns a copy of the array of fields contained in this record.
 Each field is